cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_23.rst

 | Usage: a mountain range straddling the Franco-Swiss border. [横跨]
 | Definition: take up or maintain an equivocal position with regard to (a political issue).
 | Usage: a man who had straddled the issue of taxes. [骑墙态度]
+|

-unpragmatic
+| unpragmatic
-Definition: not sensible or realistic.
+| Definition: not sensible or realistic.
-Usage: the current policy is unsustainable and unpragmatic.
+| Usage: the current policy is unsustainable and unpragmatic.
+|
+| inventory
+| Definition: a complete list of items such as property, goods in stock, or the contents of a building.
+| Usage: product inventory. [商品清单]
+|
+| facilitate
+| Definition: make (an action or process) easy or easier.
+| Usage: schools were located on the same campus to facilitate the sharing of resources.